manishd01/resume_generator_with_AdobeAPI/README.md

  output: Server is running on port 3000 open chrome and check link "http://localhost:3000/" for server at port 3000

-working: USER can enter all the details in HTML form (name,email,adreess, education,experience,skills,etc,) and create a json file with later helps in create resume with API and then user can enter local host local of document template and json FILE and click on generate resume and a resume in pdf format will be downloaded.

 project struture:
 -Input_Document_Files: contains the resume word file templates.
 -Input_JSON_Files: contains the sample details of user in JSON format